-BLUETTI to Debut its Latest EP900 Home Power Backup System at CES 2023
+BLUETTI to Debut Its Latest EP900 Home Power Backup System at CES 2023

 LAS VEGAS, Jan.
-3, 2023 /PRNewswire/ -- BLUETTI, a pioneer in the clean energy storage industry, has decided to showcase its new model EP900 and other power backup products at the upcoming CES 2023, the world's biggest tech conference.
-It claims to redefine home energy at Las Vegas Convention Center, North Hall #9335, January 5-8, 2023.
+04, 2023 (GLOBE NEWSWIRE) -- BLUETTI, a pioneer in the clean energy storage industry, has decided to showcase its new model EP900 and other power backup products at the upcoming CES 2023, the world's biggest tech conference.
+It claims to redefine home energy at the Las Vegas Convention Center, North Hall #9335, Jan.
+5-8, 2023.

 EP900+B500 - Modular Energy Storage System for Whole House